 Here are some great resources available on TpT that are compatible with Google Classroom.

 I hope this Google Classroom tutorial was helpful!
-If you have any questions, please feel free to leave a comment below!
+If you have any questions, please feel free to contact me!